Upper School Athletic Handbook

 Successful tennis players possess high levels of aerobic fitness, hand-eye coordination and the ability to change directions quickly.
 Endurance is often a deciding factor in three-set matches, which can take close to two hours to complete.
 Equally as important are the player's ability to concentrate, demonstrate self-control and interpret honestly the rules in a self-governed match.
 Players must be mature enough to successfully negotiate the social aspects of the game both with their opponents (during warm-up and changeovers and when making line calls) and with their doubles partner.
 Communication and choreography of movement and shots are the foundations of well-played doubles.
 Singles play relies heavily on the ability to determine a strategy and then adjust it when necessary.

-Junior varsity players learn and practice basic ground-strokes, volleys, serves, and concentrate on learning the rules of the game, scoring and strategy.
+Lincoln School tennis competes in Division I of the Rhode Island Interscholastic League at the varsity level.
 Tennis combines individual and team components.
 Four singles and three doubles positions make up the varsity roster.
+The roster will be determined at the beginning of the season based on the number of girls who have signed up and court space.
 The total number of the seven matches won determines the team outcome.
 However, at the State level the opportunity exists for individual player's and/ or doubles teams to advance.

 Lincoln’s athletic program has grown considerably over the past ten years, reflecting the growth of girl’s and women’s participation in high school sports nationwide.
 Every effort is made by the Athletic Department to distribute information about upcoming games, and to publicize their results.
 Coaches are encouraged to work closely with the Athletic Department to recognize teams and athletes.
 Lincoln student-athletes are recognized for their team play, skill level, sportsmanship, and excellence on the field both through school assemblies, such as the annual athletic awards ceremony, and through area news media.
 Student athletes also have an opportunity to receive All-Division and All-League honors in their respective sports, which are named by school coaches within the league, and All-State honors, named by the staff of the Providence Journal.
 Lincoln School makes a commitment to both involving and educating girls and young women about athletics and sports.